SysKitTeam/docs-point/governance-and-automation/lifecycle-management/enable-lifecycle-management.md

 Now that everything is defined, the Lifecycle Management will start automatically.

-For information on SysKit Point Collaborators completing Lifecycle Management tasks, take a look at the [Perform Lifecycle Management Tasks article](../../point-collaborators/lifecycle-management.md).
+For information on Syskit Point Collaborators completing Lifecycle Management tasks, take a look at the [Perform Lifecycle Management Tasks article](../../point-collaborators/lifecycle-management.md).